Baja California: North to South

 Day 1 TUCSON TO TECATE

-Day 2 TECATE TO SAN QUÍNTÍN
+Day 2 TECATE TO SAN QUINTÍN

-Day 3 SAN QUÍNTÍN TO CATAVIÑA
+Day 3 SAN QUINTÍN TO CATAVIÑA

 Day 4 CATAVIÑA

-Day 5 CATAVIÑA TO LAGUNA SAN IGNACÍO
+Day 5 - 7 CATAVIÑA TO GUERRERO NEGRO

 Day 9 SAN IGNACÍO TO LORETO BAY

-Day 10 LORETO
+Day 10 LORETO BAY / SAN XAVIER

-Today we venture into the Sierra de la Giganta for a visit to the Mission of San Xavier.
-This “Jewel of the Baja Missions” dates back to 1699.
-In route, we break at a magnificent example of mature heritage gardens at Rancho Las Parras.
-San Xavier has a still functioning acequia in the small mission orchards.
-As well as the oldest trees on the Baja - the original mission olive trees planted hundreds of years ago.
+In the Sierra de la Giganta is hidden the Mission of San Xavier.
+This “Jewel of the Baja Missions” dates to 1699.
+En route, we stop at the magnificent heritage gardens of Rancho Las Parras.
+San Xavier has a still-functioning acequia in the small mission orchard.
+In addition to the oldest trees on the Baja, there are the original mission olive trees, planted hundreds of years ago.
 We have time to explore the picturesque plaza and enjoy lunch before we descend the Sierra to Loreto to explore the central plaza, shops, cafes, Malecon and church.
 Founded in 1697 by the Jesuit Juan Maria Salvatierra, the Misión Nuestro Señora de Loreto was Spain’s first effort to colonize this rugged territory.
-Return to the hotel in the midafternoon.
+This evening offers either free time or movie night.
+We hope to offer a private screening of La Recua - a documentary by Trudi Angel of the vaquero culture of Baja.
+(80 mi.
+B, L)

 Day 12 LORETO TO SAN JOSÉ DEL CABO

-Today we’ll drive around the Sierra La Laguna at the southern tip of the Peninsula.
-North from San Jose, we’ll drive through the small communities of Miraflores, Santiago, and San Antonio.
-And spend time in El Triunfo, a quaint 18th-20th century mining town that has been revitalized.
-Our next stop is to The Museo del Vaquero de las Californias - a new state of the art interpretation center dedicated to the hearty cowboys that populated the Peninsula’s untamable wilderness.
-We then make our way to the artists haven of Todo Santos and give you free time to meander the town before making the short drive to Cabo San Lucas with a boat ride to the iconic Los Arcos in Land’s End.
-We return to San Jose Del Cabo for our farewell dinner at a local restaurant.
+Today we drive around the Sierra La Laguna at the southern tip of the Peninsula.
+North of San Jose, we pass through the small communities of Miraflores, Santiago, and San Antonio.
+We explore El Triunfo, a quaint 18th-20th-century mining town that has been revitalized.
+Our next stop is the Museo del Vaquero de las Californias - a new state-of-the-art interpretation center dedicated to the hearty cowboys that populated the Peninsula’s untamable wilderness.
+We then make our way to the artists' haven of Todos Santos and give you time to meander through the town and take an early dinner at your leisure.
 (150 mi.
-B, D)
+B)

 YOUR LEADERS

-Jesús García is a Cultural Conservation Research Associate at the Arizona-Sonora Desert Museum.
-Jesús was born and raised in Magdalena de Kino, Sonora, México.
-As a young man he moved to Tucson and earned a bachelor's degree in Ecology and Evolutionary Biology with a minor in Cultural Anthropology from the University of Arizona.
+Jesús García, retired Cultural Conservation Research Associate at the Arizona-Sonora Desert Museum, was born and raised in Magdalena de Kino, Sonora, México.
+As a young man, he moved to Tucson and earned a bachelor's degree in Ecology and Evolutionary Biology with a minor in Cultural Anthropology from the University of Arizona.
 He began his career with ASDM in 1991 and has taught natural history and cultural programs throughout southern Arizona and northern Sonora.
 His many interests include conservation biology, art, cultural ecology, regional languages, music, and gardening.
+Jesús is a master storyteller and an expert at identifying plant and animal species, describing their preferred growing or breeding habits, and explaining their environmental connections to one another and us.

 Fred Nials was raised on a ranch and farm along the Canadian River in eastern New Mexico.
-Although a geologist by training, he has done geoarchaeological research on well over 5,000 archaeological sites ranging in age from Paleoindian to Historic in western North and South America and Cyprus, and taught at universities in New Mexico, Washington, and Nevada for 28 years.
+Although a geologist by training, he has done geo-archaeological research on well over 5,000 archaeological sites ranging in age from Paleoindian to Historic in western North and South America and Cyprus, and has taught at universities in New Mexico, Washington, and Nevada for 28 years.
 He specializes in the stratigraphy of archaeological sites, prehistoric technology, and prehistoric agriculture, and has done pioneering work on aeolian and alluvial chronologies in the western U.S. and South America.
 He participated in the earliest and most comprehensive early study of prehistoric irrigation in coastal South America, the earliest comprehensive study of the Hohokam canal system in the Phoenix Basin and was part of a team that reconstructed the annual flow of the Salt and Gila Rivers since 577A.D.

 Stephen Bernier, travel director, manages logistics and is the owner of South of the Border Tours.
-Stephen has organized and produced tours throughout the American Southwest and Mexico since 1993 with clients that include: the University of Arizona Elderhostel/Road Scholar Program, Arizona Historical Society, Scottsdale Sister City, Sabino Canyon Volunteer Naturalists, Arizona-Sonora Desert Museum, Tohono Chul, Portland Art Museum, Heard Museum Guild, Tucson Museum of Art, as well as various other museums and universities.
+Stephen has organized and produced tours throughout the American Southwest and Mexico since 1993 with clients that include: the University of Arizona Elderhostel/Road Scholar Program, Arizona Historical Society, Scottsdale Sister City, Sabino Canyon Volunteer Naturalists, Arizona-Sonora Desert Museum, Tohono Chul, Portland Art Museum, Heard Museum Guild, Tucson Museum of Art, Tucson City of Gastronomy, as well as various other museums and universities.
 Stephen is also a volunteer with Sabino Canyon Volunteer Naturalists.

 INCLUDED SERVICES